polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-weights-and-fees.md

 inclusion fee = base fee + weight fee + length fee
 ```

 Transaction fees are withdrawn before the transaction is executed.
-After the transaction is executed, the weight can be adjusted to reflect the actual resources used.
+After the transaction is executed, the weight can be adjusted to reflect the resources used.
 If a transaction uses fewer resources than expected, the transaction fee is corrected, and the adjusted transaction fee is deposited.

 ## Using the Transaction Payment Pallet